yigiterinc/lambda-layer-template/README.md

 # lambda-layer-template
-A template to create lambda layers that use AWS SAM
+A template to create lambda layers that use AWS SAM and Python.